OpenJohnMacGregor/ElisaPages/docs/PseudoDIA.md

 First, whenever a release candidate is published, Linus asks:

-"Go out and test (and special thanks to people who already did, and started sending reports even during the merge window)" (Linus Torvalds,  Linux 5.5-rc1, https://lwn.net/Articles/806771/)
+"Go out and test (and special thanks to people who already did, and started sending reports even during the merge window)" [Linus Torvalds,  Linux 5.5-rc1][linus 5.5-rc1]
-"So peeps - go build it, install it and boot it, and report back any problems you see," (Linus Torvalds, Linux 5.5-rc2, https://lwn.net/Articles/807349/)
+"So peeps - go build it, install it and boot it, and report back any problems you see," [Linus Torvalds,  Linux 5.5-rc2][linus 5.5-rc2]
 "but please do use the down-time to do some extra testing instead, ok?"
-(Linus Torvalds, Linux 5.5-rc3, https://lwn.net/Articles/808000/, shortly before Christmas break)
+[Linus Torvalds,  Linux 5.5-rc3][linus 5.5-rc3]
-"Scan the shortlog below if you are into that, but otherwise just go forth and test it out all," (Linus Torvalds, Linux 5.5-rc6, https://lwn.net/Articles/809255/)
+"Scan the shortlog below if you are into that, but otherwise just go forth and test it out all," [Linus Torvalds,  Linux 5.5-rc6][linus 5.5-rc6]
 " Please do test, there should be nothing scary going on."
-(Linus Torvalds, Linux 5.5-rc7, https://lwn.net/Articles/810011/)
+[Linus Torvalds,  Linux 5.5-rc7][linus 5.5-rc7]

 It is probably an interesting of study of English literature to create a full list of quotes where Linus asks on various ways over and over for the one thing that he requests from the Users, namely to test the provided release candidate and report any issues.
 Then when the User sends back a report of a bug or regression, the Linux Kernel Development Community reacts to that feedback, and clear regressions (usually) lead to fixes or removal of the complete functionality causing the regression.

 And with the final release, Linus asks as well:

 "Anyway.
-Go out and test 5.5" (Linus Torvalds, Linux 5.5, https://lwn.net/Articles/810579/)
+Go out and test 5.5" [Linus Torvalds,  Linux 5.5-final][linus 5.5-final]

 But at this point, there is a consensus that the majority of the community has moved on, and the reports back on this version later are handled differently.
 Ultimately, it is up to the user to test during the release candidates and report back to the community, and nevertheless to test the final release on fitness for the user's purpose.
 For most users---although they may be unaware of it---, this agreement is sufficient to build products relying on these provided Linux kernel releases.